 When you love your life, you can genuinely celebrate other’s accomplishments.
 You don’t creep social media wishing you had someone else’s life.
 In fact, you don’t creep social media at all because you are too busy living.

 Studies show that there is a link between looking at the lives of others on social media and clinical depression.

 Recognize that you’ve outgrown your life and start working toward creating a life you love rather than envying others.

-If you enjoyed this post you might also like 15 Best Ways to Reinvent Yourself Right Now
+If you enjoyed this post you might also like my post, 15 Best Ways to Reinvent Yourself Right Now